anaisbetts/trickline/docs/perf-sync.md

 # But it is Insufficient 😔

-* Redux doesn't solve the core issues that we've been talking about, it doesn't help us solve the problem of partial models.
+* Redux doesn't solve the core issue: partial models.

-* Redux deeply wants all view state to be in one object, which in some sense, runs _towards_ this problem rather than away from it.
-Trying to solve this in Redux will mean that we're trying to work around the system.
+* Having your app state in one object might cause us to run _towards_ this problem rather than away from it.

 ---